‘My 600-LB Life’ Steven And Justin Pictures: After Rocky Journey, Do The Obese Assanti Brothers Lose Weight?

 As the the synopsis from Broadway World noted, Steven and Justin are seen spiraling out of control in not only their addiction to food but in the case of at least one of them, also prescription painkillers.
 Along the way, they both find difficulty adhering to their new diets.

 “On top of his food addiction, Steven has been abusing the hospital system in Houston in search of pain killers.
 Dr. Now decides he cannot work with Steven unless he takes proactive steps towards health and mental well-being.
 With this in mind, Steven attempts a detox program but only lasts a short time before slipping into his old habits.
-Meanwhile in Rhode Island, Justin has enjoyed having distance from his brother.
+Meanwhile in Rhode Island, Justin has enjoyed having distance from his brother.”

 “He’s feeling more support from his father who helps Justin open his own hobby store.
 He’s even making some new friends along the way, including a new mother figure.
 But because Justin is focused on a new career, his diet falls by the wayside.”